-This is the seventh anniversary of the best and worst day of my life.
+This is the eighth anniversary of the best and worst day of my life.
 This is the day I stood in my living room with tears streaming down my face and begged my husband not to leave.
 This is also the day that made me step back and take a good, long look at myself in the mirror and realize my own faults.
-And this is the day that I decided to make a change for me, for us, for our family and for God.
+And this is the day that I decided to make a change for me, for us, for our family and most importantly for God.

 Not everyone understands why I remember this day or why I "celebrate" it.
 I think it's super important to remember our past, it brought us to where we are today.
 The word “remember” is used 167 times in the Bible.
 I’m fairly sure God is reminding us of the importance of remembering.
 I never, ever want to forget what brought us to that point on that day.
 I want to remember what my actions were before and what I changed afterwards.
-I can remember so vividly sitting in the middle of my floor, sobbing, and looking at the calendar and thinking "this is a date i will never forget".
+I can remember so vividly sitting in the middle of my floor, sobbing, and looking at the calendar and thinking "this is a date I will never forget".
 And I haven't.
 Remembering is part of our design by creation.

 One evening, not long after he left, I drove my car back a dirt road.
 I followed the road to the top and pulled in to the perfect spot, nestled among trees and open fields.
 It was a gorgeous, clear night and the sky was filled with stars.
 I sat there that evening and cried for hours while talking to God like He was sitting in my car with me.
 That evening the seed of forgiveness was planted in my heart.

 I realized my relationship with Jesus had taken a backseat to life, along with my marriage.
-Actually, Jesus wasn't even in the backseat, he was in the trunk.
+Actually, Jesus wasn't even in the backseat, He was in the trunk.
 I did not have time for Jesus to trip me up when I was busy living the ways of the world.
 I realized I couldn't change my husband.
 There was only one person I could change: me.
 Jesus said, "You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye" (Matthew 7:5).
 Once I realized that, asked for forgiveness and started to nurture my relationship with Jesus THAT'S when things started to change, when I started to change.

 There was never a doubt that I wanted to stand for my marriage, regardless of what the world told me to do.
 God showed me divorce extracted a high price.
 One I simply wasn't willing to pay.
 There were people telling me to get a divorce and move on with my life, that I deserved better, but all I wanted to do was what God wanted me to do and that is it.
 I knew that standing was what God wanted me to do and I never let the thought of divorce even enter my mind.

 Some may support your stand for your marriage and your fight against the enemy, while some may totally disagree, but all that matters is that you do what God wants you to do.
 Those that disagree with you might make their voice heard daily, or they might even walk out of your life because of it.
 You need to remember, one day we will all have to face judgment and have to be responsible for the things we did.
 All those people who had opinions about your situation will not be with you when you have to answer to God.
-So you have to do what you know is right.
+You have to do what you know is right.

 I prayed, trusted God and knew His will would be done.
 I basically handed my marriage to Him and waited for things to be done in His timing, not mine.
 I was waiting for His intervention.
 Through that, God taught me patience and perseverance.
 Three months later, he returned home!